rdkcentral/firebolt/apis/pr-feature-user-interest/core/Discovery/index.md

 ### UserInterestProvider

-The provider interface for the `xrn:firebolt:capability:discovery:user-interest` capability.
+The provider interface for the `xrn:firebolt:capability:discovery:interest` capability.

 ```typescript
 interface UserInterestProvider {